2anki/docs.2anki.net/src/content/docs/advanced/api.md

 title: API
 ---

-This is work in progress documentation for the private API.
+This is work in progress documentation for the private API on https://2anki.net/api.
 Documenting it is part of opening up the API for third-party users and making it public

 Unless otherwise specified in the description endpoints requires authentication.